In this article, we will go over the new Rhombus updates for 2-factor authentication:

 Once users have gone through this first login process, they will no longer need to go through a captcha, but they will be prompted to go through 2FA.

-This 2FA requirement can be adjusted at the org level with a new feature released allowing users to opt out of needing 2FA for trusted devices.
-In addition, an account-wide setting will be made available to specify after how many days users will need to re-authenticate.
+This 2FA requirement is required for all organizations but admins can allow users to opt out of 2FA for a period of time on trusted devices.
+An account-wide setting will be made available to specify after how many days (ranging from one to 365) users will need to re-authenticate.

 - Users on untrusted devices must solve a Recaptcha when entering a password ("I'm not a robot"; a device becomes trusted after successful login).

-- By default, 2FA will be enabled for new users.
-However, when entering a 2FA code, the user can "skip 2FA for future logins" on a per-device basis if enabled by the org.
+- By default, 2FA will be enabled for all organizations.
+However, when entering a 2FA code, the user can "skip 2FA for future logins" on a per-device basis for a period of days as set by their org.

 - A lockout mechanism was added when too many incorrect passwords are entered (10 for untrusted devices; a warning is given when 1-3 tries remain).